zaky-fetoh/stitching/README.md

 # Image stitching using SIFT
- simple stitchin project which use SIFT as Keypoint for detecting and describtion then use RANSAK for Estimating the Homography and distance transform for blinding
+ simple stitchin project which use SIFT as Keypoint for detecting and describtion then use RANSAK for Estimating the Homography and distance transform for Blending